winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 **daniel owes no fee to bob and charlie owes no fee to alice**

-Sharing Market Fees with the Network
+Sharing Market Fees with the Committee
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After Hard Fork BSIP86 a percent of UIA and MPA issuer's Market Fees is itself